syniol/xyo-sdk-node/README.md

     <a href="https://xyo.financial" target="blank"><img alt="node.js (Turtle) Mascot" width="50%" src="https://github.com/syniol/xyo-sdk-node/blob/main/docs/mascot.png?raw=true" /></a>
 </p>

-This is an official SDK maintained by Syniol Limited.
-This could be used for Trial and Premium accounts with a valid API key to connect and consume the Enrichment services.
+This SDK is officially maintained by [Syniol Limited](https://syniol.com).
+It can be utilised for Trial and Premium accounts, given that a valid API key is available to connect to and access the Enrichment services.

 ## Quickstart Guide
-First you need to install the XYO SDK for node.js ecosystem via [npm](https://npmjs.com) or [yarn](https://yarnpkg.com) package management.
+First you need to install the XYO SDK for node.js ecosystem via [npm](https://www.npmjs.com/package/xyo-sdk) or [yarn](https://yarnpkg.com/package/xyo-sdk) package management.

 __NPM__:
 ```shell